More family time

 Travel has really changed our attitudes to lots of things and we find that we are able to say ‘yes’ to more opportunities than we ever would have.
 We are much more open to trying new things and have found that being a bit braver definitely pays off!

-Dan, who can’t swim so doesn’t like water, has been in swimming pools and lakes.
+Dan, who can’t swim, has been in swimming pools and lakes.
 Roobs has tried SO many foods that she had dismissed as ‘yucky’ back home.
 And I am learning to let myself get lost in new places because it’s a fun way to explore.

-This travelling life is pretty amazing.
+Living nomadically is pretty amazing.
 It’s definitely even better than we had imagined.
-Living more simply feels right to us and now we are able to prioritise the things which are really important to us.
+Living like a nomad simply feels right to us and now we are able to prioritise the things which are really important.